SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/using-fastsearcher.md

 1. Click the word **Company**, **Contact**, **Sale**, **Project** or **Selection** in the Navigator on the left of the window.
 An empty field is displayed at the top.
 Below this is a [list of records you have previously worked with][1].

-    ![icon][img1]
+    ![FastSearcher - screenshot][img1]

-2. Type in the empty field the name of the record to search for.
-As you type in each letter, the list underneath displays all matching records.
+2. In the box, enter the name of the record to search for.
+While you type, the list below displays all matching records.

-    Here are some examples:
+    Examples:

     * You can search for a sale by entering the name of the sale or the name of a company linked to the sale, in the FastSearcher field for **Sales** in the Navigator.

-        ![icon][img2]
+        ![FastSearcher - screenshot][img2]

     * You can search for a contact in the FastSearcher field for **Companies** in the Navigator.